California Pizza Kitchen: History

 In early 2003, CPK reported a 16% increase in profits, with Hipp telling analysts that CPK was in excellent financial condition.
 In a March 25, 2003, press release, CPK cut its first-quarter earnings estimates, which were not consistent with the forecast made just a few weeks earlier.
 Rosenfield investigated the numbers and discovered the positive earnings numbers Hipp had been touting were masking difficult quarters ahead.
 An emergency board meeting was called, Hipp and Jenneman were fired, and Flax and Rosenfield resumed control of CPK.

 Flax and Rosenfield served as co-CEO and co-chairmen of CPK from 2003 to 2011.
 In 2011, CPK was acquired by an affiliate of private equity firm Golden Gate Capital, and G. J. Hart was named president, chief executive officer, and executive chairman.

 In 2013, CPK started serving Gluten Intolerance Group (GIG) certified gluten-free pizzas, available across all CPK locations, excluding franchise locations.

 In 2014, CPK started rolling out their "Next Chapter" locations, with modernized interiors and updated menus.

 In 2018, CPK added Cauliflower Pizza Crust to its menu nationwide.

 In July 2020, CPK filed for bankruptcy due to the COVID-19 pandemic.
 Owner Golden Gate Capital LP had acquired the company in 2011 and lost 100% of its investment.
 In October 2020, the sale of the company's assets was cancelled because no party submitted a qualified bid by the sale deadline.
 The company emerged from bankruptcy in November 2020, with significantly less debt, and hired a new CFO, Judd Tirnauer.
 In mid-2021, it reportedly hired advisors to refinance its remaining $177 million debt, which would put it in a better position for either a sale or an IPO.

+CPK was acquired in November 2025 by a consortium led by Consortium Brand Partners and Eldridge Industries for under $300 million.